jpedroh/aisweb-brasil/README.md

 ### Invalid credentials
 In case you place invalid credentials on the initialization, an instance of `InvalidCredentialsError` will be thrown.

+### Request Error
+In case the request to the AisWeb API returns an error, an instance of `RequestError` will be thrown.

 ### Parse
 In case it's not possible to parse the XML response from AisWeb API, an instance of `ParseError` will be thrown.